 Children learn basic composition and grammar skills including parts of speech (nouns, verbs, adjectives, adverbs, and prepositions), punctuation, capitalization, contractions, apostrophes, synonyms, antonyms, rhymes, and poetry.
 Work on reading comprehension occurs as children write a sentence about the picture.
 (If a child has trouble coming up with a sentence, try having them narrate the story back to you.
 This process should help them come up with something to write.)

 I think this Aesop’s Fables series is ideal for children in second or third grade, but it might be used with children a year or two beyond that who need a gentler form of instruction or remediation.
 The reading level of these lessons ranges from level 2.1 (beginning second grade) in the first book to 4.3 (early fourth grade) in the fourth.
 Children should be able to read the stories themselves since they will work with story content for some of the language arts activities, so don’t push a second or third grader through these books if the reading is too difficult.
-Like many resource published by Royal Fireworks Press, this series might be especially useful for gifted learners.
+Like many resources published by Royal Fireworks Press, this series might be especially useful for gifted learners.

 Books are consumable, and they are surprisingly inexpensive.
 There are no teacher guides or answer keys since instructions are included within the lessons and answers should be easy for parents to figure out.